pujols/OSU_CSE_5524_2025AU/HW_2_programming_set/HW_2_programming/Readme.md

 * **Caution!
 Please do not import packages (like scikit learn) that are not listed in the provided code.
 In this homework, you are not allowed to use numPy's or other Python libraries' built-in convolution, filter functions, down-sampling, up-sampling, Gaussian pyramid, and Laplacian pyramid functions.
 If you use them, you will get 0 points for the entire homework.**

 * Caution!
 Follow the instructions in each question strictly to code up your solutions. **Do not change the output format.
-Do not modify the code unless we instruct you to do so.** (You are free to play with the code but your submitted code should not contain those changes that we do not ask you to do.)
+Do not modify the code unless we instruct you to do so.** (You are free to play with the code, but your submitted code should not contain those changes that we do not ask you to do.)
 A homework solution that does not match the provided setup, such as format, name, initializations, etc., will not be graded.
 It is your responsibility to make sure that your code runs with the provided commands and scripts.

 ## Installation instructions